wil92/ckpool-client/README.md

 CMD ["node", "bin/www"]
 ```

-Then you can start the container with docker or in my case with docker-compose:
+Then you can start the container with Docker or, in my case, with docker-compose:

 ```yaml
 # docker-compose.yml